TrineMedina/NestJS-basic-server/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## MyNotes

 To run the DB:

 1) Start Docker Desktop - be sure to delete any postgresql db running
+2) run db:dev:restart - this will clear previous image, start up a new image and push prisma to it.
+3) run start:dev - no need to worry about 4 & 5 below.
-2) Run docker compose up dev-db -d (if there's an error response that ports are not available, change the port in the yaml file between 5433 and 5434)
+4) Run docker compose up dev-db -d (if there's an error response that ports are not available, change the port in the yaml file between 5433 and 5434)
-3) Populate the DB with the Prisma schema: npx prisma migrate dev
+5) Populate the DB with the Prisma schema: npx prisma migrate dev

 ## MyTips

 - For Prisma: install prisma --save-dev and @prisma/client
 - Run: npx prisma init -> This will create the .env file and the Prisma folder with the schema.prism
 - To view the database: npx prisma studio -> this will open a view of the database on localhost 5555
 - To generate modules: nest g module <folder_name> -> this will create the .module.ts file under the <folder_name>
 - To generate the service file: nest g service <folder_name> --no-spec -> this will generate the .service.ts file without specs/tests

 ## Installation